hubarthurcoelho/email-broadcaster-api/README.md

 - **Ruby on Rails**: Backend framework for building the API.
 - **Sidekiq**: For background job processing.
-- **Redis**: In-memory data structure store, used for communication between the Server and Sidekiq.
+- **Redis**: In-memory data structure store, used for communication between the server and Sidekiq.
 - **PostgreSQL**: Database of choice.
 - **Docker Compose**: Containerization for development and deployment.
 - **RSpec**: Testing framework used for writing and running test cases.